Egyptian regulator appeals against court's YouTube ban

 "The National Telecommunication Regulatory Authority has presented an appeal to halt implementation of the verdict," said a statement from the Ministry of Communications and Information Technology.

-Egypt's administrative court ordered the ministries of communication and investment to block YouTube, owned by Google (GOOG.O), inside the country because it had carried the film "Innocence of Muslims", said the state news agency MENA.
+Egypt's administrative court ordered the ministries of communication and investment to block YouTube, owned by Google, inside the country because it had carried the film "Innocence of Muslims", said the state news agency MENA.

 The low-budget 13-minute video, billed as a film trailer and made in California with private funding, provoked a wave of anti-American unrest in Egypt, Libya and dozens of other Muslim countries in September.